Test ID: INAB Insulin Antibodies, Serum

 Seropositivity (≥0.03 nmol/L) in a patient never treated with insulin is consistent with predisposition to type 1 diabetes.
 Seropositivity is not as informative of type 2 diabetes status as other islet cell antibodies in patients who are receiving (or have received) insulin therapy because this antibody can arise secondary to therapy.
 It is thought that high levels of insulin autoantibodies might contribute to insulin resistance.

-A family history of type 1 diabetes, other organ-specific autoimmunity and a diabetes-permissive HLA phenotype strengthens the prediction of type 1 diabetes development.
+A family history of type 1 diabetes, other organ-specific autoimmunity and a diabetes-permissive human leukocyte antigen phenotype strengthens the prediction of type 1 diabetes development.
 The detection of multiple islet cell antibodies is indicative of the likely development of future type 1 diabetes.

 In patients presenting with hypoglycemia, the presence of insulin autoantibodies may indicate surreptitious insulin administration or, rarely, insulin autoantibody-related hypoglycemia.
 The differential diagnosis cannot be made on the basis of insulin autoantibody detection alone.
 C-peptide and insulin measurements are always required in addition to insulin autoantibody measurements in the diagnosis of hypoglycemia.